Korea Central Zoo: Controversy

-The Central Zoo has been criticised by Lonely Planet and Asia Times.
-The Lonely Planet travel guide for Korea described it as a "depressing and uninspiring place, best avoided".
+The Central Zoo has been criticized for its treatment of animals.
 A 2006 report in the Asia Times described a North Korean movie entitled Fighting Animals, purporting to be a nature documentary, showing caged animals, often of different species, fighting each other to the death.
 The report noted that many of the animal species portrayed, which included endangered species, were only kept at the Central Zoo and nowhere else in North Korea; on this basis, they accused zookeepers there of being complicit in the production of the film, including placing animals of different species into the same cage and goading them to attack each other.